pliniocampinas/tests-cache-dotnet/README.md

 # tests-cache-dotnet
-Testing momery cache for web apps
+Testing memory cache for web apps

 ### The examples handles the following scenarios: